aafernands/employee-summary/README.md

 ## Project Description

-This a Command Line application to build HTML page for manager to add employee (Engineer and Intern)
+This a Command Line application to build HTML page for manager to add employee (Engineer and Intern).

 ## Installation